wdove/toggleButton/README.md

 ## Getting Started

-Include jQuery and the plugin on a page.
-Then call `toggleButton` on each checkbox of your choice.
+Include jQuery and the plugin in the page, then call `toggleButton` on each checkbox of your choice.

-Usage with a single image ('Css Sprites' technique):
+Usage with a single image ('Css Sprites' technique see: http://css-tricks.com/css-sprites/):

 ```html
 <input type="checkbox" />